koalas11/GABMs-Rogers-Innovation-Diffusion/report/chapters/03_rogers_innovation_theory.typ

 === Agent-Based Modeling Insights

-Recent agent-based modeling research has provided new insights into the complex interactions between social pressure, network structure and innovation characteristics in diffusion processes @agents2024generativeagentbasedmodeling, while this project will focus on the role of generative agents in simulating these dynamics, it's important to consider how previous findings can inform the approach and explore future developments.
+Recent agent-based modeling research has provided new insights into the complex interactions between social pressure, network structure and innovation characteristics in diffusion processes @agents2024generativeagentbasedmodeling, while this project will focus on the role of generative agents in simulating these dynamics, it's important to consider how previous findings can inform the approach.

 ==== Heterogeneous Agent Behaviors
 Agent-based models reveal how individual heterogeneity interacts with network effects: